KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

  Ans:

- In the AND demonstration, "This happens anytime a random shift of 1 is applied [...]" simply means that the original image data is unchanged when a 1 in the series of random binary digits is used to operate on the image data by means of the AND operation.
+ In the AND demonstration, **"This happens anytime a random shift of 1 is applied"** simply means that the original image data is unchanged when a 1 in the series of random binary digits is used to operate on the image data by means of the AND operation.

 Why?
 Take a look at the possibilities: